Here is the complete guide for you if you have ever wondered how to photograph snow or how to capture snow falling.

 Snow in the air is a fantastic photographic opportunity because it’s difficult to fake and thus relatively uncommon.
 If you happen to be photographing outside while it’s snowing, you’ve been given a gift you’ll want to put to good use.

-To get sharp, well-focused flakes while allowing the background to go out of focus, consider using a quick shutter speed and concentrating near to the camera (with manual focus, of course).
+To get sharp, well-focused flakes while allowing the background to go out of focus, consider using a quick shutter speed and concentrating near the camera (with manual focus, of course).
 Alternatively, you might use a slow shutter speed to experiment with the motion blur created by snowflakes moving through the image.
 Big fluffy snowflakes are an excellent way to offer a unique compositional element.

 Shoot something other than Snow